Skip to content

 Execution Modes

-GitHooks supports three execution modes that control which files accelerable jobs analyze.
+GitHooks supports five execution modes that control which files accelerable jobs analyze.

 Modes